 Project Working Group (PWG)

-The PWG consists of the chief elected officials or their designees who have the authority to speak on behalf of the six municipalities (Minooka, Channahon, Shorewood, Rockdate, Joliet, and New Lenox) and the three counties (Kendall, Grundy, and Will) within the study corridor.
-The PWG is also comprised of transportation and engineering officials, economic development organizations or councils, land use planning agencies, local municipal and county staff, and environmental groups.
+The PWG consisted of the chief elected officials or their designees who have the authority to speak on behalf of the six municipalities (Minooka, Channahon, Shorewood, Rockdale, Joliet, and New Lenox) and the three counties (Kendall, Grundy, and Will) within the study corridor.
+The PWG was also comprised of transportation and engineering officials, economic development organizations or councils, land use planning agencies, local municipal and county staff, and environmental groups.
 The PWG also provides opportunities for study participation by the region’s culturally and economically diverse population.
-The membership could include:
+The membership included:

 - Neighborhood organizations

 - City Council/Village Board and County Board members whose districts serve the study area